ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.

 RATS:
 : Remote ATtestation procedureS.
-In this document, refers to the RATS Architecture as introduced in {{RFC9334}}.
-RATS and RATS Architecture are used interchangeably.
+Refers to a working group within IETF and all the documents developed under this umbrella of efforts.
+This specification is developed using concepts developed in RATS but more particularly refers to the RATS Architecture as introduced in {{RFC9334}}.

 Platform:
 : The module or device that embodies the Attester.
 In this specification, it is interchangeable with "Attester" or "HSM".

 Platform Attestation:
-: Evidence containing claims pertaining to attributes associated with the platform itself.
+: Evidence containing claims pertaining to measured values associated with the platform itself.
 In general, the claims include enough information about the platform to allow a Relying Party to make judicious decisions about the platform, such as those carried out during audit reviews.